VladChat/luggage-scale/blog-src/posts/travel-luggage-scale-20250928-191828/index.md

 2. **Attach the Scale**: Locate the strap or hook on your luggage scale.
 Secure it to the handle of your bag.
 Some scales have a rotating hook designed for this purpose.

 3. **Lift and Wait**: Gently lift the bag off the ground while keeping it stable.
-Most scales will beep or display the weight once it’s detected.
+Most scales will beep or display the weight once itâ€™s detected.
 Wait until the reading stabilizes for an accurate measurement.

 4. **Read the Weight**: After a moment, the display will show the weight in either pounds or kilograms, depending on your preference.
 If your scale offers both units, switch as needed.

 5. **Double-check**: For accuracy, repeat the measurement once or twice.
-If you’re very close to the weight limit set by your airline, consider removing some items or redistributing the contents of your bag.
+If youâ€™re very close to the weight limit set by your airline, consider removing some items or redistributing the contents of your bag.

 Using a luggage scale can save you both time and money, helping you avoid the stress of juggling luggage at the airport.
 Regularly weighing your bags at home ensures you stay within limits and travel more efficiently.